MDrica1/SQL/README.md

-# SQL
+# Repository with my SQL projects
-Practical class scripts and exercises performed in my SQL course.
+See the README for each of them in their respective folders